The64thGamer/cheeseepedia/content/wiki/big-c-s-combo-ptt-menu-item.md

 ### Poster

-As part of the *New Sandwich Program* in 1981 the Big C Combo would be featured in the {{< wiki-link "PTT Chuck E Cheese Nutritional Poster (1981)" >}}, which gave additional facts about the nutritional contents of the item.
+As part of the *New Sandwich Program* in 1981 the Big C Combo would be featured in the {{< wiki-link "PTT Chuck E. Cheese Nutritional Poster (1981)" >}}, which gave additional facts about the nutritional contents of the item.

 ### Price Jumps